apache/yunikorn-release/helm-charts/README.md

 ## Feature highlights

-### Main scheduling features:

-- Features to support both batch jobs and long-running/stateful services
+- Features to support both batch jobs and long-running/stateful services.
 - Hierarchy queues with min/max resource quotas.
 - Resource fairness between queues, users and apps.
 - Cross-queue preemption based on fairness.
-- Customized resource types (like GPU) scheduling support.
-- Rich placement constraints support.
 - Automatically map incoming container requests to queues by policies.
 - Node partition: partition cluster to sub-clusters with dedicated quota/ACL management.

-### Integration with K8s:

-The `k8shim` provides the integration for K8s scheduling and supported features include:

-- _Predicates:_ All kinds of predicates such as node-selector, pod affinity/anti-affinity, taint/tolerant, etc.
-- _Persistent volumes:_ We have verified hostpath, EBS, NFS, etc.
-- _K8s namespace awareness:_ YuniKorn support hierarchical of queues, does it mean you need to give up K8s namespace?
-Answer is no, with simple config, YuniKorn is able to support automatically map K8s namespaces to YuniKorn queues.
-All K8s-namespace-related ResourceQuota, permissions will be still valid.
-- _Metrics:_ Prometheus, Grafana integration.
+- Fully compatible with K8s predicates, events, PV/PVC and admin commands.
-- _Cluster AutoScaler_: YuniKorn can nicely work with Cluster AutoScaler (https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) to drive cluster scales up and down.
+- Supports to work with [Cluster AutoScaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) to drive cluster scales up and down.
-- _K8s Events_: YuniKorn also integrated with K8s events, so lots of information can be retrieved by using `kubectl describe pod`.

-#### Deployment model
+## Deployment model
-Yunikorn can be deployed as a K8s custom scheduler, and take over all POD scheduling.
-An enhancement is open to improve coexistence behaviour of the YuniKorn scheduler with other Kubernetes schedulers, like the default scheduler, in the cluster: [Co-existing with other K8s schedulers](https://issues.apache.org/jira/browse/YUNIKORN-16).
+YuniKorn can be deployed with [helm-charts](https://hub.helm.sh/charts/yunikorn/yunikorn) on an existing K8s cluster.
+It can be deployed with or without the admission controller.
+When the admission controller is enabled, YuniKorn will be the primary scheduler that takes over the resource scheduling (the admission controller runs a mutation webhook that automatically mutates pod spec's schedulerName to yunikorn); when it is disabled, user needs to manually change the schedulerName to `yunikorn` in order to get apps scheduled by YuniKorn.

-#### Verified K8s versions
+## Supported K8s versions

 | K8s Version   | Support?  |
 | ------------- |:-------------:|